mantvydasb/RedTeaming-Tactics-and-Techniques/offensive-security/code-injection-process-injection/apc-queue-code-injection.md

 );
 ```

-Let's put the new project to sleep in both alertable and non-alertable states and see what heppens when an APC is queued to it.
+Let's put the new project to sleep in both alertable and non-alertable states and see what happens when an APC is queued to it.

 ### Alertable State